GENERAL INFORMATION

 GENERAL

-El Cruce Saucony will be divided into the following main categories:
+El Cruce Saucony will be divided into the following main categories, all of which will have a time limit of 15 minutes per kilometer to complete each stage.

 GROUP 1